bnspalding/wordlists/README.md

 (including stress and syllable breaks).
 Note a single orthography may have multiple representations, and these are listed on separate lines.
 For example, _a bow_ (bo͡ʊ) _on the present_ and _the bow_ (ba͡ʊ) _of the ship_ will have separate entries in the list.
-The word count of a .ipa file is therefore not the number of words, but instead the number of unique (orthography, pronunciation) pairs in the file.
+The line count of a .ipa file is therefore not the number of words, but instead the number of unique (orthography, pronunciation) pairs in the file.